raul23/ebook-classifier-training/README.rst

 Results of classifying ebooks
 =============================
-Here are the results from training a ``RidgeClassifier`` on the dataset of 129 documents from three different categories (computer_science, mathematics, physics).
+Here are the results from training a ``RidgeClassifier`` on the dataset of 129 documents with three categories (computer_science, mathematics, physics) and the train and test sets splitted as follows:

+- train data: 77 ebooks (60%)
+- test data: 52 ebooks (40%)

 .. raw:: html

    <p align="center"><img src="./images/confusion_matrix_ridgeclass_small_dataset.png">
    </p>

+`:information_source:` Insights from the confusion matrix for ``RidgeClassifier``

+- The confusion matrix is plotted based on the predictions from the test set.
+- Among the three categories, this linear model has the most difficulties with the physics category.
+It confused physics ebooks for mathematics documents which is to be expected since both domains share overlaps between words.
+- Mathematics ebooks are well classified but one such document was classified as a computer science document.
+- The computer science category is the one that ``RidgeClassifier`` has the most success in classifying with all computer science ebooks being correctly classified as such.
+It means that computer science documents all share more specific vocabulary than the one for the other two domains (mathematics and physics).

 |

 .. raw:: html